 Despite inexperienced glider crews, ground smoke and heavy anti-aircraft fire, the operation was deemed a complete success.
 In his after-action report, General Chatterton, the commander of the Glider Pilot Regiment concluded: “The fact that the Regiment was carrying out an operation of a new kind with mixed and inexperienced crews into the face of the enemy must give rise to mistakes.
 That the pilots succeeded as they did was all the more remarkable.”

 Although a success, the Glider Pilot Regiment suffered severe losses during the operation.
 Out of the 890 GPR personnel that departed on VARSITY, over 20% were killed or wounded.

 British landing and drop zones near Hamminkeln, Germany, for Operation VARSITY

-Hamilcar gliders and their tugs line up for departure (right)
+Hamilcar gliders and their tugs line up for departure (left)

 Staff Sergeant Leonard David Brook GPR

 David Brook joined the Glider Pilot Regiment from the Royal Armoured Corps and Green Howards on 29 March 1944.
 After successfully completing his flying and glider courses he was posted to C Squadron, followed by E Squadron with whom he took part in Operation Varsity.

 Together with his co-pilot Sergeant Whitton, he flew a Horsa glider destined for Landing Zone ‘O’, besides the railway line at Hamminkeln.
 They carried a platoon of soldiers from the Oxfordshire and Buckinghamshire Light Infantry ordered to take the nearby railway station.
 During the battle Brook was injured in the shoulder.

 After the end of the war, SSgt David Brook was posted to D Squadron in Palestine before being demobilised from the Army.